-How to Tell if Your Container is Microwave Safe?
+How to Tell if Your Tupperware is Microwave Safe?

 Microwave oven has become a necessity in many families especially in the urban areas because of its convenience and time-saving features.
 This kitchen appliance that promotes modern cooking allows one to cook or heat up food in less time compared to traditional cooking methods, perfect for the busy lifestyles of the urbanites.
 Other than that, the taste and nutrition values of the food cooked using microwave oven is retained because of its fast cooking method.
 Needless to say, it is super easy to use, easy to clean and has the defrosting function that defreezes the food and cooks within a short span of time.